Union Budget 2024-25 Live Updates, Highlights & Announcements

 • During the lock-in period, they are not allowed to have contact with the outside world.

 • The Cabinet Meeting: A Union Cabinet meeting is held at 10a.m on the budget day.
-After getting the approval from the cabinet, the Finance Minister presents the Union Budget in Parliament of India.
+After getting the approval from the cabinet, the Finance Minister presents the Union Budget in the Parliament of India.

-• The Finance Minister’s Speech: The Union Finance Minister will give a speech in the Lok Sabha to provide the direction in which the government wishes to move in the coming financial year, the growth targets and the major thrust areas.
+• The Finance Minister’s Speech: The Union Finance Minister will give a speech in the Lok Sabha to provide the direction in which the government wishes to move in the coming financial year, the growth targets, and the major thrust areas.

 • The speech also contains a financial statement that gives estimated receipts and expenditures of the central government for the forthcoming fiscal year and a review of the current fiscal year.